Caption manager

 An example of the English glossary for this video is here : replace-en.txt.

 The same procedure works for regular expressions : create a tabulated text file preg-replace-en.txt containing pairs of arguments for preg_replace() instructions (in PHP syntax) and upload it.
-Note that this set contains rules that won’t be self-embedding because of using contexts (notated ‘$1’): this means that applying the same set of rules multiple times does not create unwanted repetitions.
+Note that this set contains rules that won’t be self-embedding because of using contexts (notated ‘$1’, ‘$2’, etc.).
+This means that applying the same set of rules multiple times does not create unwanted repetitions.

 Edit transcription files 1.txt, 2.txt, 3.txt to fix errors that cannot be fixed by the glossary.
-Then click DELETE ALL TRANSCRIPTION FILES, upload replace-en.txt, preg_replace-en.txt (if necessary) and updated transcription files.
+Then click DELETE ALL TRANSCRIPTION FILES, and upload them again.
 Click again CREATESET OF CAPTION FILES.
 This will produce the final forms of subtitle files in the three formats (srt, sbv, vtt).

 When captions are created in ‘vtt’ (WebVTT) subtitle format, options are provided to change the colour of text in sections enclosed by <b>, <i> and <u> tags :